othelovieira/othelovieira.github.io/_posts/2024-02-12-Homebrew-M1-Notes.md

 ### Installing Homebrew on a MacBook Air (M1) - Field Notes

-I recently upgraded to a Macbook Air (M1), one of the first things I normally do macOS reload is install the Homebrew Package Manager.
+I recently had to install the Homebrew Package Manager on a Macbook Air (M1 running Sonoma 14.3).

-Below are the steps (Field Notes) that I run through via the Termainal (Cmd+Spacebar, type Terminal, press Enter).
+Below are the steps (Field Notes) that I ran through via the Termainal (Cmd+Spacebar, type Terminal, press Enter).

 Install Xcode Command Line Tools